 DOG FRIENDLY SAUSALITO: LODGING

 We chose Airbnb and this time we got a beautiful houseboat which welcomes dogs and we couldn’t be more delighted!
-Sausalito is a very small town and most of it comprises the marina with lines of house boats of all shapes and sizes which remain docked there, so spending a night in one seemed very exciting indeed.
-Ry &Ky (the owners and hopeless dog lovers) showed us around in their tiny, impeccably kept houseboat and we simply loved how cozy and chicly decorated the interior was.
+Sausalito is a very small town and most of it comprises the marina with lines of houseboats of all shapes and sizes which remain docked there, so spending a night in one seemed very exciting indeed.
+Ry &Ky (the owners and hopeless dog lovers) showed us around in their tiny, impeccably kept houseboat and we simply loved how cozy and chic decor the interior had.
 The only thing to watch out for in houseboat living is that the restroom is outside, i.e. on the harbor itself, so go easy on the wine/water at night before going to bed!

 The inside of this dog friendly houseboat, though tiny, was extremely functional.
 The space was partitioned into a kitchenette area with a functional electric stove, and a small dining table.
 There were utensils inside the cabinet and a sink for washing.
 The other half was fashioned into a loft style bed and a small sofa/lounge area beneath it.
 A small door in the middle led to a shower.

 The boat had a front porch to relax and take in the beautiful sunset and an upper deck for even more lounging.
 This was a very unique, first time experience for both of us and we simply loved being lulled to sleep to the gentle bobbing sound of the waves and the distant cries of the seals.
 Since it gets rather chilly inside the boat (being on the water and all), one is advised to bring some warm clothes The hosts generously provided us with heaters.
-The harbor side, which comprises of a major chunk of this coastal town, is pretty much like a residential place, except that it is on water instead of land and thus doubles up as one of many Sausalito attractions.
+The harborside, which comprises of a major chunk of this coastal town, is pretty much like a residential place, except that it is on water instead of land and thus doubles up as one of many Sausalito attractions.
 Because Sausalito is super dog friendly, we found almost all the boats surrounding ours to be inhabited and there were lots of dogs to give Babu company!
-I highly recommend this houseboat as accommodation if you ever visit Sausalito; details can be found here.
-If renting, please be mindful of the hosts’ requests and instructions.
+Sadly, this Airbnb listing is no longer available, but if you ever visit Sausalito; check out dog friendly accommodations on Airbnb here or other options here.
+Get $40 off your first booking by clicking on this link!

 SAUSALITO ATTRACTIONS: DOG FRIENDLY RESTAURANTS